67372a/LoRA_Easy_Training_scripts_Backend/custom_scheduler/LoraEasyCustomOptimizer/low_bit_optim/README.md

-# Low-bit optimizers
+# Low-bit and specialized optimizers

-This folder implements:
+This module implements:

 - 8-bit optimizers as outlined in https://arxiv.org/abs/2110.02861
 - 4-bit optimizers as outlined in https://arxiv.org/abs/2309.01507
 - FP8 optimizers using the native `torch.float8_e4m3fn` dtype (experimental)
 - Stochastic rounding for BF16 weight (https://arxiv.org/abs/2010.06192, experimental)
+- CPU offload optimizers for single GPU training

 The implementation is fully done in Python (with tensor subclass) and relies on `torch.compile()` to generate efficient fused kernel.
 Thus, your platform must support `torch.compile()` to use these optimizers.
 We only test on CPU and CUDA, so there might be bugs or errors on other platforms.